quentin-lc/frailtypack/paper/paper.md

 ## Time-to-relapse as a surrogate of overall survival using proportion of treatment effect in gastric cancer: a mediation approach

-The second application is on a meta-analysis on resectable gastric cancer patients investigating the addition of adjuvant chemotherapy after surgery versus surgery alone [@paoletti2010benefit].
+The first application is on a meta-analysis on resectable gastric cancer patients investigating the addition of adjuvant chemotherapy after surgery versus surgery alone [@paoletti2010benefit].
 In this illustration, the final endpoint is the time between randomization and